domeengine/dome/docs/modules/graphics.md

 ### Constructors

 #### `construct hex(hexcode: String)`
-Create a new color with the given hexcode as a string of six alpha-numeric values.
+Create a new color with the given hexcode as a string of six or three alpha-numeric values.
 Hex values can be upper or lowercase, with or without a `#`.
+If three digits are provided, the number is interpreted as if each digit was written twice (similar to CSS): for example, `#123` is the same as `#112233`.
 #### `construct hsv(h: Number, s: Number, v: Number)`
 Create a new color using the given HSV number and an alpha value of `255`.
 The `s` and `v` parameters must be between `0.0` and `1.0`.